-All the equipment you require for your self-led kayaking adventure around Fitzroy Island is available for hire from the island’s Dive and Adventure Centre.
+All the equipment you require for your self-led kayaking adventure around Fitzroy Island is available for hire from the island’s Activities Centre.
 Be sure to hire a glass bottom kayak for optimum viewing capabilities!
 As you gently paddle your way around the island’s surrounding waters, you can admire the magic of the Great Barrier Reef below you, including different species of coral and gorgeous tropical fish, giant clams and majestic sea turtles (for which Fitzroy Island is famous).

 If you are a keen nature lover, you might like to consider joining a 3-hour Guided Sea Kayaking Tour lead by one of our experienced and enthusiastic guides, who shall teach you all about the surrounding reef as well as the rich history of Fitzroy Island itself.
 Suitable for participants aged 14 and over, this tour includes all relevant equipment hire (including snorkelling gear), a delicious picnic lunch, and shall see you exploring private coves and reefs dotted around the island that cannot be reached any other way.

 Fitzroy Island welcomes day visitors to the island, as well as the option to stay at its exclusive resort, enabling you to relax, unwind and enjoy all the island has to offer.
 Regardless of your budget, there is bound to be an accommodation type that suits your preference, from budget-friendly camping, all the way up to the 4-Bedroom Penthouse.